lukelmiller/Porfolio/src/pages/index-content.md

 <blockquote class="badge badge-subtle blockquote">Passionate.
 Professional.
 Programmer.</blockquote>

 <p>Let me introduce myself.
-I've been a programmer professionally for three plus years now and unprofessionally since 2016.
-I'm currently doing tons of work on the frontend, focusing on web development but also some mobile stuff.
-I have also many passions and hobbies.
-You can find all that and more on my <a class="link" href="/Portfolio/about-me">about me</a> page. </p>
+I've been a professional programmer for over three years, with experience dating back to 2016.
+I’m currently focused on frontend development, specializing in web projects and some mobile work.
+I also have a wide range of passions and hobbies, which you can explore further on my <a class="link" href="/Portfolio/about-me">about me</a> page.</p>
 </div>
 </div>